-GOAL Ensure the availability of safe, adaptable, and well maintained Town facilities and services to meet the needs of the public.
+Ensure the availability of safe, adaptable, and well maintained Town facilities and services to meet the needs of the public.

-POLICY to be flexible and able to adapt to evolving technologies and standards.
+Design new Town facilities/infrastructure POLICY to be flexible and able to adapt to evolving technologies and standards.

 Construct a new centralized METRIC facility for the Department of Environmental Services.